Bridging Loan

 Comparing Flexibility and Access

 One of the most significant advantages of working with a commercial mortgage broker is flexibility.
 Since brokers are not tied to a single lender, they can shop around on your behalf.
 This increases your chances of finding a loan that matches your financial situation.
 For businesses with unique property types or irregular cash flow, this flexibility can be the difference between approval and rejection.
+A broker can also source Development Finance for ground up projects or Property Refurbishment Finance for fix and flip strategies, options that many direct lenders avoid.

 Direct lenders, on the other hand, provide stability but with limits.
 If your financial profile fits neatly into their criteria, the process may be quick and straightforward.
 However, if your business operates in a niche industry or has fluctuating revenue, a direct lender might not be as accommodating.